foundmonster/foundmonster.github.io/_posts/2020-04-01-Fourth-Post.md

 ---
 layout: post
-title: #4 yo!
+title: new fourth post title
-snippet: This is where we include a brief description of whatever this post is about
+description: This is where we include a brief description of whatever this post is about
 categories: post
 ---
 # All I'm doing here is trying out posting for fun